 - 5.14 Where, prior to the commencement of a meeting, it becomes apparent that a quorum may not be present at the meeting, or that the safety and welfare of Councillors, Council Staff and members of the public may be put at risk by attending the meeting because of a natural disaster (such as, but not limited to flood or bushfire), the Mayor may, in consultation with the Chief Executive Officer and, as far as is practicable, with each Councillor, cancel the meeting.
-Where a meeting is cancelled, notice of the cancellation must be published on Council's website and in such other manner that Council is satisfied is likely to bring notice of the cancellation to the attention of as many people as possible. - 5.15 Where a meeting is cancelled under Clause 5.14, the business to be considered at the meeting may instead be considered, where practicable, at the next Ordinary Meeting of Council or at an Extraordinary Meeting called under Clause 3.4.
+Where a meeting is cancelled, notice of the cancellation must be published on Council is satisfied is likely to bring notice of the cancellation to the attention of as many people as possible. - 5.15 Where a meeting is cancelled under Clause 5.14, the business to be considered at the meeting may instead be considered, where practicable, at the next Ordinary Meeting of Council or at an Extraordinary Meeting called under Clause 3.4.